fecgov/fec-pattern-library/components/02-components/tables/03-custom-table/README.md

 Custom tables are used in [statistical press releases](https://www.fec.gov/updates/statistical-summary-six-month-campaign-activity-2017-2018-election-cycle/) to present financial information.
 This component was designed specifically to work within the constraints the existing Wagtail table block at the time.
+The styling right-aligns content in cells that aren't headers, which is only appropriate for integer data.

 ## When to use
 - When you need both a header row and a header column